SophieMcGee/brick_heroes/README.md

   - Promote eco-friendly practices by encouraging the reuse of Lego sets, reducing waste, and minimising the environmental impact of toy consumption.

 7. **Administrator Tools**
-  - Provide a robust admin interface for managing Lego sets, monitoring user activity, and moderating reviews and gallery submissions.
+  - Provide a robust admin interface for managing Lego sets, monitoring user activity, and moderating reviews.
-  - Include analytics tools to track subscriptions, borrowing trends, and overall site engagement.
+  - Include tools to track subscriptions, reviews and borrowing.

 8. **Notifications and Feedback**
-  - Keep users informed with timely notifications for due dates, waitlist availability, and subscription renewals.
+  - Keep users informed with timely notifications such as subscription renewals.
   - Encourage user feedback to continuously improve the service and offerings.

 By focusing on these objectives, Brick Heroes aims to become the go-to platform for affordable and creative Lego set access while building a supportive and enthusiastic community of builders.